-Notification of student conduct outcomes or decisions is given to select university officials on a need-toknow basis.
+Notification of student conduct outcomes or decisions is given to individuals in the university with a need to know.
 Other university agencies or organizations may be required to obtain a written release from students before they can receive notification.

 Notification to Victims of Crimes of Violence